acchang/travel-food-app/README.md

 It doesn't always work as intended though.
 Some vendors put poor products in the bag, or the bag doesn't reach the promised three times the retail value.
 I thought it would be fun to track what vendors offer what, and sort them by neighborhood or city when people wanted to explore.

 ## How It's Made
+Node.js, Express, CSS, JavaScript, MongoDB, EJS.

 ## Special Features

+The use of the header to contain the nav bar when logged in, and to hold Login/Sign In options when not is a feature I really enjoyed figuring out and building.
+It's less complicated than I first thought.

 ## Optimizations

-Right not the likes are unattached to user_id and just increment.
+The likes are not attached to user_id and just increment.
 I've hidden that feature for now.

 I would like to make location changeable.